 Pancare Scholarships & Awards Program

-Pancare recognises that fostering an engaged clinical research community is a major factor in developing research programs and clinical trials that will progress the therapies and best-practice care for those impacted by upper gastrointestinal (GI) cancer into the future.
-Importantly, Pancare funds a range of Scholarships and Awards for emerging leaders in the field of upper GI cancer research.
+Pancare recognises that fostering an engaged clinical research community is a major factor in developing research programs and clinical trials that will progress the therapies and best-practice care for those impacted by upper gastrointestinal (GI) cancers into the future.
+In line with Pancare’s ‘Supporting Future Leaders’ pillar in its Research Strategy, Pancare funds a range of Scholarships and Awards for emerging leaders in the field of upper GI cancer research.

 The aim of the Pancare Scholarships & Awards Program is to engage early-career researchers in accelerating world-leading research and clinical trials that will deliver results that improve outcomes and quality of life for those living with upper GI cancer, their carers and families.

-The Pancare Scholarships & Awards Program includes regular awarding of funds to emerging researchers with high-quality projects that have best chance of positively impacting the lives of those who are affected by upper GI cancers.
+The Pancare Scholarships & Awards Program includes regular awarding of funds to emerging researchers with high-quality projects that have best chance of positively impacting the lives of those who are affected by pancreatic, oesophageal, stomach, liver and biliary cancers.

 Phil Sly Research Scholarship

-The Pancare Foundation offers the Phil Sly research scholarship to support a dedicated PhD candidate to achieve success in important research related to pancreatic, liver, and biliary, oesophageal and stomach cancers.
+The Pancare Foundation offers the Phil Sly research scholarship to support a dedicated PhD candidate to achieve success in important research related to pancreatic, liver, biliary, oesophageal or stomach cancers.

 2013 – Dr Venessa Chin, Garvan Institute, NSW.
 Biomarker and Targeted Novel Drug Development in Pancreatic Cancer